Legal Research in Uzbekistan

 3.3.
 Judicial Branch of Government

-The judicial system of Uzbekistan has been the focus of the incumbent government.
-It founded the Supreme Judicial Council authorized to select and develop judicial staff and designed to promote judicial independence.
-The appointment authority was shifted from the president to the Council.
-The tenure of judicial office (5 years with option for re-appointment), was modified too: the first term is set at 5 years, the next consecutive reappointment is 10 years and the third re-appointment is life tenure.
+The judicial system of Uzbekistan has been the focus of the government since 2017.
+To ensure the independence of the judiciary, it founded the Supreme Judicial Council authorized to select, train, support, and protect judges as well as monitor and enforce standards of judicial integrity, conduct, and discipline.
+The appointment authority was shifted from the president to the Council except for the Judges of the Supreme Court who are nominated by the Council and appointed by the president of the country.
+The tenure of judicial office (5 years with option for reappointment) was modified.
+The first term is set at five years, the next consecutive reappointment is 10 years, and the third reappointment is life tenure.

-The Supreme Court of the Republic of Uzbekistan is the highest court administering civil, criminal, and administrative justice.
+The Supreme Court of the Republic of Uzbekistan is the highest court administering civil, criminal, and administrative justice as first instance and appellate tribunal.
 Its rulings are binding throughout the Republic of Uzbekistan for every natural and legal person.
-The Supreme Court has the right to supervise the administration of justice by the Supreme Court of the Republic of Karakalpakstan, as well as by provincial, city, town, and district courts.
-The Supreme Court issues interpretations and guidances for application of laws that are binding for lower courts and recommendatory for law-enforcement agencies.
+The Supreme Court has the right to supervise the administration of justice by the Supreme Court of the Republic of Karakalpakstan and the military courts as well as by provincial, city, town, and district courts.
+The Supreme Court issues interpretations and guidance for the application of laws that are binding for lower courts and recommendatory for law enforcement agencies.
+The lower courts have to follow the guidance.

 Useful links: